mgomez05/TierMobilityCodingChallengeBackend/README.md

     - Success
         - HTTP Status : 200
         - Payload (JSON)
-            - `shortUrl` corresponding to the `realUrl` provided in the request
+            - `realUrl`, which is the original url used to generate `shortUrl` provided in the request